 - Craftpeak: Craftpeak is passionate about helping breweries sell their beer online.
-Their online stores and reporting tools can be launched quickly, and are designed to help breweries manage a variety of pickup, local delivery, and shipping fulfillment options.
+You can launch their online stores and reporting tools quickly.
+They are designed to help breweries manage a variety of pickup, local delivery, and shipping fulfillment options.

 - Arryved: Sell your craft food, beverage, and merchandise online for hands-free on-premise ordering, to-go or delivery.
 There’s no charge to set up or host your online store as an Arryved customer.